subygan/subygan.github.io/blog/content/tech/theory/sys_design.md

 - __Sliding window log__, Time stamps are stored in memory for every request by a user.
 When a new request comes in, timestamp older than current window are thrown away while the other requests are kept. if the count between these, two timestamps is more than the threshold request is rejected else accepted. _redis sorted sets_ can be used to store data
   - Too much memory consumption and is wasted
 - __Sliding window counter__,
-  - This, takes the fixed window counter and then adds a layer of calculation, where we do the formula
+  - This, takes the fixed window log and then adds a layer of calculation, where we do the formula
     ```shell
     req in current window + %age overlap * req in prev window
     ```